crazyuploader/blog/content/about.md

 title = "About Me"
 +++

-I am Jugal Kishore, 21 years old, self-proclaimed android developer.
+I am Jugal Kishore, 21 years old, self-proclaimed Android Developer.
 I know C, C++, Python, Bash and Java (learning).
-Currently pursuing BCA from Dr. MPS College of Institutions Agra, open minded and a funny guy.
+Currently pursuing BCA from Dr. MPS College of Institutions Agra, open minded and a crazy guy.

 You can find me on [Telegram](https://t.me/crazyuploader) as it is my primary social platform.